MrGroot97/Electronics-Club-Site-IIITDMJ/README.md

 This website is under development
 Till Now only Frontend was developed
 Backend is in Progress
-If some Improvement occur, I will update Here
+If some Improvement Happen, I will update Here